alexnc/dodge/tutorial/README.md

-# Create a Basic Phaser HTML5 Game with JavaScript (ES6)
+# Learn JavaScript (ES6) Fundamentals with Phaser HTML5 Game Engine

 The [Phaser HTML5 game engine](http://phaser.io) is not only the dominant HTML game platform these days but really fun to play around